marinasundstrom/HttpListener/README.md

 ﻿# HttpListener for .NET Core

-This is a library that fills the void for the missing System.Net.Http.HttpListener in .NET Core.
+This is a library that fills the void for the missing System.Net.Http.HttpListener in .NET Core and Universal Windows Platform (UWP).

-By targetting .NET Core, this API enables HTTP server scenarios on Windows 10 for IoT on Raspberry Pi (2 & 3).
+By targetting .NET Core and UWP, this API enables HTTP server scenarios on Windows 10 for IoT on Raspberry Pi (2 & 3).

 Taking a modern approach, this API is not meant to be entirely compatible with the HttpListener found in the .NET Framework on the desktop.